Bryntum

 addForm.addEventListener("submit", addTask);

-Add the following addTask function below the showErrorMsg function:
+4. In main.js, add the following addTask function below the showErrorMsg function:

 function addTask(e) {